-Flavoured with soy sauce, honey, Chinese five spice and chilli, this Chinese Style Duck and Plum Traybake tastes really decadent, but is actually a complete doddle to make.
+Flavoured with soy sauce, honey, Chinese five spice and chilli, this Chinese Style Duck and Plum Traybake tastes really decadent, but is actually super easy to make.

 I have been wanting to create a duck traybake for ages – but what to put with it?
 Then the idea struck me…duck works so well with plum sauce and Asian flavours – why not use these as a basis for a traybake.
 It took a bit of experimenting to get this right, but I am really pleased with the result.
-It feels really festive too, but is in fact incredibly easy…it’s a great one to make if you are entertaining over the Christmas period.
+It feels really festive too, but is in fact incredibly easy…it’s a great dish to make if you are entertaining!

 The duck and plums are flavoured with a delicious sauce of orange juice, soy sauce, honey, Chinese five spice and chilli and simply roasted in the oven.
 I chose to serve mine on a simple bed of mashed potato, but you could equally well serve this with rice or noodles and a vegetable stir fry.